 Synopsis: New beginnings.
 As it is the beginning of the new school year, the children will be reviewing their learning and in Jewish Studies in particular, the focus will be on the Jewish new year and its festivals and the importance of Teshuvah and connecting to G-d in various different ways.
 Key Vocabulary: Rosh Hashanah, Shofar, Yom Kippur, Sukkot, Teshuva, Simchat Torah, Forgiveness, Synagogue, Torah, Bracha, Arba Minim, Sukka, Lulav, Etrog, Haddasim, Aravot, Shehecheyanu.
-Knowledge By the end of this unit of work pupils should be able to: To know the final letters Fe - η, Tzadi- γ of the aleph-bet To know what Segol vowel looks and sounds like To know Rosh Hashanah is a about thinking how our good deeds help us to connect to G-d To know that Yom Kippur gives us the opportunity to say sorry to friends and family.
+Knowledge By the end of this unit of work pupils should be able to: Know the letters צעגכשזע Know and review all the vowels learnt To know Rosh Hashanah is a about thinking how our good deeds help us to connect to G-d To know that Yom Kippur gives us the opportunity to say sorry to friends and family.
 To know what the Arba Minim (4 Species) look like.
+To know about the Sefer Torah.
 To know the names and use of the features of a Synagogue.
 To know the names of the Patriarchs and Matriarchs and some of their personalities and stories.
-Skills By the end of this unit of work pupils should be able to: To be able to blend a letter and Segol vowel together To be able to say the sounds of the final Fey and Final Tzadi To sound the 4 different notes of the Shofar To be able to list the 5 restrictions of Yom Kippur in writing.
+Possible activities you could use: Aleph Champ reading programme and JI Tap, Haggadah, Megillah Character profiling of the Avot and Imahot Arts and crafts involving leaf-rubbing, Exploring Jewish artefacts including the shofar, the Kittel and Pomegranate.
+Skills By the end of this unit of work pupils should be able to: Blend syllables and vowels together orally and written To sound the 4 different notes of the Shofar To be able to list the 5 restrictions of Yom Kippur in writing.
 To understand that Yom Kippur is a serious day when Jewish adults fast.
 To be able to read the Brachot (Blessings), which are said before waving the Arba Minim (4 Species) on the first day of the festival To recognise the differences between a written Sefer Torah and a printed Chumash.
 To explain key figures in relating personalities of the weekly Parasha.
-Possible activities you could use: Aleph Champ reading programme and JI Tap, Haggadah, Megillah Character profiling of the Avot and Imahot Arts and crafts involving leaf-rubbing, Exploring Jewish artefacts including the shofar, the Kittel and Pomegranate.
-Possible trips or performances: Visit to a Synagogue Special assembly for the Days of Awe Visiting different Succot in the local area (Adanese Synagogue) Suggestions for assessment: Written record of how Chaggim artefacts are used for each festival.
-Hebrew reading record (Ivrit) Design of own Sukkah Report about the Torah Topic web of progression of knowledge Marking and feedback Links to wider curriculum: Maths- 3D shapes and Nets for the sukkah PSHCE- rights and responsibilities Science - life cycle of plants
+Possible trips or performances: Visit to a Synagogue Special assembly for the Days of Awe Visiting different Succot in the local area (Adanese Synagogue) Written record of how Chaggim artefacts are used for each festival.
+Hebrew reading record (Ivrit) Design of own Sukkah Report about the Torah Topic web of progression of knowledge Marking and feedback Maths- 3D shapes and Nets for the sukkah PSHCE- rights and responsibilities Science - life cycle of plants